The Topeka Police Department Animal Control Unit is responsible for enforcing various city ordinances regarding animals, including:

 Topeka Animal Cruelty Ordinance

-It is unlawful for any person to intentionally kill, injure, maim, torture or mutilate any animal.
-Abandon or leave any animal in any place without making provisions for its proper care.
-Fail to provide food, water, exercise or other care as needed for the health or well-being of the animal.
-Fail to provide necessary protection from the elements for the animal including sufficient shade from sunlight and sufficient protection from temperatures below 40 degrees.
+It is unlawful for any person to intentionally kill, injure, maim, torture or mutilate any animal, abandon or leave any animal in any place without making provisions for its proper care, fail to provide food, water, exercise or other care as needed for the health or well-being of the animal, fail to provide necessary protection from the elements for the animal including sufficient shade from sunlight and sufficient protection from temperatures below 40 degrees.
 This is a brief overview of the current law.
-For more information on this ordinance, contact the Topeka Police Department Animal Control Office at 785.368.9484.
+For more information on this ordinance, contact the Topeka Police Department Animal Control Office at 785.368.9484 or review the Topeka Municipal Code online here.

 Topeka Tethering Ordinance

-It is illegal for a dog to be tethered or chained for more than one hour in the city limits.
-This ordinance requires that a dog must be untethered for three hours before being tethered again.
+It is illegal for a dog, cat, or miniature pot-belly pig to be tethered or chained for more than 15 minutes without supervision in the city limits.

 Tethering refers to any chain, leash, rope, cable, string, leather or nylon strap or any other material used to fasten a dog to a stationary object, pulley run line or a stake.